rails/rails/guides/source/command_line.md

 end
 ```

-You can see your tasks to be listed by <tt>rake -T</tt> command.
+You can see your tasks to be listed by `rake -T` command.
 And, according to the examples above, you can invoke them as follows:

 ```shell
 rake task_name